czelabueno/devops-peru-iac/README.md

 # devops-peru-iac
-[Demo] Continuous testing of iac based on terraform, github actions and golang
+[Demo] Continuous testing of iac based on terraform, github actions, golang and azure